Evaluate the expression.124!\frac{12}{4!}4!12 | Study Prep in Pearson+

 1

-Step 1: Understand the problem.
-The given expression involves factorials and fractions.
-Factorials are denoted by '!' and represent the product of all positive integers up to a given number.
-For example, 4! = 4 × 3 × 2 × 1 = 24.
+Step 1: Carefully analyze the given expression.
+It appears to involve factorials (!), fractions, and simplifications.
+Factorials are defined as the product of all positive integers up to a given number, e.g., 4! = 4 × 3 × 2 × 1 = 24.

-Step 2: Simplify the factorials in the numerator and denominator.
-For example, if the numerator contains 124! and the denominator contains 4!, calculate these factorials or cancel terms where possible.
+Step 2: Simplify the factorial terms in the numerator and denominator.
+For example, if you see 4! in both the numerator and denominator, they can cancel out, as long as they are multiplied or divided directly.

-Step 4: Combine like terms and simplify the entire expression.
-Ensure that any common terms in the numerator and denominator are canceled out to simplify the fraction further.
+Step 4: Combine all simplified terms and check for any remaining operations, such as addition, subtraction, or further simplifications.

-Step 5: Verify the final simplified result matches one of the provided answer choices.
-Ensure all calculations are accurate and consistent with the rules of arithmetic and factorials.
+Step 5: Verify the final simplified expression matches one of the provided answer choices.
+Ensure all calculations are consistent and correct.

 Related Videos